c-hue/TreasureQuest/TileMania/TileMania_Checklist.md

 | ✅ | ☐ | At least **2 enemies** placed in the level |

 **Section Notes:** _______________________________________________
-Working to add two enemies that jump in levels 2 and 3
 ---

 ## 🏹 Section 8 — Shooting System